DIY CO2 Kit Guide

 Another popular method of generating DIY CO2 is to use a citric acid (or vinegar) and baking soda (aka bicarbonate of soda, aka sodium bicarbonate).

 The pressure in the bottles will want to form an equilibrium because they are connected by tubing.
-So when the pressure is higher in bottle A than in bottle B gas will want to flow from A to B. A consequence of this is that citric acid is injected into bottle B when the pressure in bottle A becomes higher than that in bottle B, which in turn creates more CO2.
+So when the pressure is higher in bottle A than in bottle B, gas will want to flow from A to B. A consequence of this is that citric acid is injected into bottle B when the pressure in bottle A becomes higher than that in bottle B, which in turn creates more CO2.
 This additional gas is pushed into bottle A (as well as your diffuser), again making an equilibrium but in reverse to before.
 When the pressure in B falls below A, citric acid is again pushed from A to B, and so the cycle continues.
 It's an ingenious system!

 INSTRUCTIONS FOR DIY CO2 USING BAKING SODA AND CITRIC ACID